 A strong online presence has always been at the forefront of importance for most modern retailers, but in 2020 it is paramount due to the current economic and global situation.

-This year has seen a wave of change for many small businesses as they begin to take their brick and mortar store(s) online.
+As a Shopify agency, we know that this year has seen a wave of change for many small businesses as they begin to take their brick and mortar store(s) online.
 However, many smaller retailers simply may not have made the move due to a lack of time or expertise, but the good news is that taking a physical store online is a lot easier than you may think.

-How To Setup A Online Store With Shopify
+How To Start an Online Store

-To begin, start by choosing the ecommerce platform that you would like to use.
+When it comes to learning how to start an online store, start by choosing the ecommerce platform that you would like to use.
 There are many out there for merchants to choose from, but if you’d like to be in with the best head-start, we’d highly recommend signing up for a 90-day free trial with Shopify.

 Should you wish to take advantage of this extended free trial, we’d act fast as this offer is only available for a limited time only, however, if you happen to miss this opportunity, do not fear, as Shopify offers a 14-day free trial all year round.

-Selecting The Best Theme for Your Business
+Selecting The Best Shopify Theme for Your Business

-We’d recommend selecting a theme with the; layout, functionality and capabilities that your business requires and we’re sure you will find at least one among Shopify’s wide variety of free ecommerce templates.
+We’d recommend selecting a Shopify theme with the; layout, functionality and capabilities that your business requires and we’re sure you will find at least one among Shopify’s wide variety of free ecommerce templates.

-When selecting a theme for your ecommerce site, it's important to remember that you won’t be stuck with one theme forever, as Shopify themes can be customised and swapped out with one another at any time.
+Note:When selecting a theme for your ecommerce site, it's important to remember that you won’t be stuck with one theme forever, as Shopify themes can be customised and swapped out with one another at any time.

 Designing The Essential Pages

 Additionally, we’d also advise against rushing through them all.
-The best way to approach the task ahead is by starting the web design process with only the most essential pages such as the; home page, about page, contact page, FAQ page, product page(s) and of course a page full of your store’s terms and conditions.
+The best way to approach the task ahead is by starting the Shopify design process with only the most essential pages such as the; home page, about page, contact page, FAQ page, product page(s) and of course a page full of your store’s terms and conditions.

 Ease of Navigation

-Having a store that offers its visitors an easy way to move around the site is one of many ways that the top dogs have earned their popularity.
+Knowing how to start an online store with Shopify that offers its visitors an easy way to move around the site is one of many ways that the top dogs have earned their popularity.

-Let’s face it, who would have the patience to look around a website of any kind that was confusing or difficult to navigate?
+Let’s face it, who would have the patience to look around a Shopify website of any kind that was confusing or difficult to navigate?
 Not us, that’s for sure, but building a straightforward store is easier said than done when you know how to execute this.

-If you’re not quite sure how to start an online store that has simple navigation at its core, we’d suggest working with a Shopify developer who has the skills and experience of working on such projects.
-Your store should be a place on the web that customers regard as easy to browse and buy from.
+If you’re not quite sure how to start an online store with Shopify that has simple navigation at its core, we’d suggest working with a Shopify developer who has the skills and experience of working on such projects.
+Your Shopify store should be a place on the web that customers regard as easy to browse and buy from.

 The Product Inventory